A Pinch of Moonlight

 ‘How in hell do we cross that?’ she demanded, and was horrified when Blackbird suggested they go straight through, jumping between dry patches.

-‘Is okay, I did it, even this small,’ he told her, but she insisted there was no way she was going near it.
+‘Is okay, I did it, even this small,’ he told her.

-Heledd pointed out a way around – the boggy patch was in a dip ahead of them, but if they turned right and stuck to the higher ground there was a stile which led onto the old road which ran over the hill to Caerphilly.
+Before he could answer, Heledd pointed out a way around.
+The boggy patch was in a dip ahead of them, but if they turned right and stuck to the higher ground there was a stile which led onto the old road which ran over the hill to Caerphilly.
 There was a big old house on the road, and there seemed to be a path beyond it which came out on the far side of the dip.

 ‘Bloody stiles!
 Why didn’t we just go along the hill road in the first place?’
 Demi grumped.